Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

   You can use the media controller server to [receive the search requests](#receiving-search-request) using the `setSearchRequestListener()` method, and return the `RequestReply` object to the client who sent the request.

+- Setting content type

-- [Setting content type](#setting-content-type-for-currently-playing-media) for the currently playing media
+    You can [set the content type](#setting-content-type-for-currently-playing-media) for the currently playing media

+- Setting age rating

-- [Setting age rating](#setting-content-age-rating-for-currently-playing-media) for the currently playing media
+    You can [set the age rating](#setting-content-age-rating-for-currently-playing-media) for the currently playing media

 - Managing playlists on server side

-  You can [manage playlists](#managing-playlists-on-server-side) on server side by creating, saving, deleting and getting information about playlists.
+  You can [manage playlists](#managing-playlists-on-server-side) on server side by creating, saving, deleting, and getting information about playlists.
 You can also update the playback item from the playlists item list.

 - Managing playlists on client side